 Anyway, put the “byurh” and the “own” together, and you get “burone”

-If you succeeded, give yourself a pat on the back, of this was totally too complicated for you…it is pronounced, (live-lee-byurh-own).
+If you succeeded, give yourself a pat on the back, or if this was totally too complicated for you…it is pronounced, (live-lee-byurh-own).
 This is as far as I can go on that note.

 And, just today, I discovered that burone, turned out to be like the wrong spelling of the Italian word “Burrone”, which may have caused some of you some problems.
 But remember, the “burone” I taught you is not the same as the Italian “Burrone”.
 Like the word “sever” meaning ” to cut” is different from the word “severe”, which is an adjective describing something as ” very serious”.